nasa/puma/README.md

 - When importing pumapy, if an "MPI_Init_thread" error is displayed, add "export MPICH_INTERFACE_HOSTNAME=localhost" to ~/.bashrc (Linux) or ~/.bash_profile (Mac)
 - If an error "make: Warning: File ... has modification time ... s in the future" is displayed, then run "sudo apt install ntp" (or equivalent for your distribution)
 - If an error "fatal error: GL/gl.h: No such file or directory" is displayed, then run "sudo apt-get install mesa-common-dev" (or equivalent for your distribution)
-- If an error "CMake Error: Cmake was unable to find a build program corresponding to 'Unix Makefiles'" is displayed, then run "sudo apt-get install make" (or equivalent for your distribution)
-- If git is not installed, run "sudo apt-get install git" (or equivalent for your distribution)

 If any bugs are found, or if the software crashes for any reason, please contact either of the authors mentioned below.